WWE News: Former World Champion Receives Phone Call From President Donald Trump

 Former WWE World Heavyweight Champion Jack Swagger is preparing for a fight this weekend at Bellator 221.
-Swagger, now known as Jack Hager, will take on beef plant worker T.J.
+Swagger, now known as Jake Hager, will take on beef plant worker T.J.
 “Tombstone” Jones, who is 1-1 in the world of MMA.
 While he may stand a chance against Hager, Jones is not the one who received a good-luck phone call from President Donald Trump ahead of this fight.

 Swagger was built up as one of the next big things during his time in WWE, a status which led to him winning multiple titles.
 He was the ECW Champion, World Heavyweight Champion, and U.S. Champion, and also captured the Money in the Bank briefcase during his years with the company.